-S.Korea expands mask requirements as COVID-19 cases grow
+S.Korea expands mask requirements as Covid-19 cases grow

 For example, under the old system, clubs would be required to close under level 2 restrictions.
 A new 1.5 restriction level allows clubs to stay open but stops patrons from dancing to minimise contact.

-"A prolonged COVID-19 outbreak is inevitable until treatments and vaccines are developed," Health Minister Park Neung-hoo said at a briefing. ($1 = 1,136.4900 won) (Reporting by Hyunjoo Jin)
+"A prolonged Covid-19 outbreak is inevitable until treatments and vaccines are developed," Health Minister Park Neung-hoo said at a briefing. — Reuters